 Les at Christmas, Bill with Bert.
 Both pictures taken some time between 1981-89.
 Both photos, which had been foamcore-mounted, were most likely special to Bert.

-The binder includes a dozen or so blank pages that he didn’t get around to populating.
+The latter binder includes a dozen or so blank pages that he didn’t get around to populating.
 N.B.
 The pics are not necessarily in chronological order, and the dimensions of an image in this digital setting sometimes vary from the actual size of the corresponding print image that appears in the album.

 Click on each photo for more context.
 AND, more importantly, if you know who/when/where/why details about an image, we encourage you to contact us here!